FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 #### Tokens

 Now that we've successfully exchanged the authorization `code` for tokens, let's look at the tokens we received from the OAuth server.
 We are going to assume that the OAuth server is using JWTs (JSON Web Tokens) for the access and ID tokens.
 OAuth2 doesn't define any token format, but in practice access tokens are often JWTs.
-OIDC, on the other hand, requires the `id_token` to be a JWT.
+OpenId Connect (OIDC), on the other hand, requires the `id_token` to be a JWT.

 Here are the tokens we have: